Local Flow Matching Generative Models: Introduction

 \section{Introduction}

-Generative modeling has revolutionized the field of machine learning, enabling the creation of realistic synthetic data across various domains.
-Recently, diffusion models \cite{ho2020denoising,song2021scorebased} started to take over earlier models like Generative Adversarial Networks (GAN) \cite{goodfellow2014generative}, Variational Autoencoders (VAE) \cite{Kingma2014} and Normalizing Flows \cite{nflow_review}, offering benefits in terms of stability, diversity, and scalability.
-Diffusion models have found diverse applications in audio synthesis \cite{kong2021diffwave}, text-to-image synthesis \cite{rombach2022high}, imitation learning for robotics \cite{chi2023diffusionpolicy}, among others.
-A notable advantage of score-based diffusion models is their simulation-free training, meaning that the training objective is a ``score matching'' loss taking the form of an $L^2$ loss averaged over data samples.
-Under a Stochastic Differential Equation (SDE) formulation \cite{song2021scorebased}, this allows training of a continuous-time score function parametrized by a neural network from a large amount of data in high dimensions.
+Generative modeling has revolutionized machine learning by enabling the creation of realistic synthetic data across various domains.
+Earlier generative models, such as Generative Adversarial Networks (GAN) \cite{goodfellow2014generative}, Variational Autoencoders (VAE) \cite{Kingma2014}, and Normalizing Flows \cite{nflow_review} have achieved impressive results but face challenges such as mode collapse and training instability \cite{saxena2021generative}.
+Recently, diffusion models \cite{ho2020denoising,song2021scorebased} and closely related flow-based models \cite{lipman2023flow,albergo2023building,albergo2023stochastic,fan2022variational,xu2023normalizing} have emerged as competitive alternatives to these earlier approaches (e.g., Generative Adversarial Networks (GAN) \cite{goodfellow2014generative}, Variational Autoencoders (VAE) \cite{Kingma2014} and Normalizing Flows \cite{nflow_review}), offering notable advantages in stability, diversity, and scalability.

+Diffusion models have been successfully applied across various domains, including audio synthesis \cite{kong2021diffwave}, text-to-image generation \cite{rombach2022high}, and imitation learning for robotics \cite{chi2023diffusionpolicy}, among others.
+A key advantage of score-based diffusion models is their {\it simulation-free} training, in which the training objective is formulated as a ``score matching'' loss, defined as the squared $L^2$ loss averaged over data samples.
+This formulation, under a Stochastic Differential Equation (SDE) formulation \cite{song2021scorebased}, enables the training of a continuous-time score function parametrized by a neural network, even in high-dimensional settings with large datasets.